 You’ve heard about Project Outcome and are ready to get started.
 But what does it take to successfully implement Project Outcome in your library?
-This webinar will cover good practices for on-boarding staff, building internal support, and organizing your data collection team.
+This webinar covers good practices for on-boarding staff, building internal support, and organizing your data collection team.
 Learn some of the steps libraries have taken early on to launch Project Outcome and spark support for outcome measurement, whether in a single library or an entire system.
-This webinar will feature Project Outcome users who will share their success stories and lessons learned.
-Webinar participants will have the opportunity to ask questions and share their own experiences.
+This webinar features Project Outcome users who will share their success stories and lessons learned.

 - Be able to identify key steps in successfully implementing outcome measurement, as outlined in the Project Outcome road map;